Skip to Main Content

 State Historic Preservation Division (SHPD)'s Library

-• First, created an account.
+• First, create an account.

-• Second click the "Search" tab on top, then click the "Library" section.
+• Second, click the "Search" tab on top, then click the "Library" section.
 You will only want to search the "Library" section.
 All other sections are meant for other parties SHPD deals with and are not accessible to the general public.

 • Fourth, once you have results, adjust columns to make it easier to review the results list and read the titles of available reports.